20 off the Beaten Path Travel Destination Ideas

 ✈️ When to go: May, June, July, September

-One of the most affordable destinations in Eastern Europe, we’re drawn in by the somewhat off-the-beaten-path vibe of Romania… and maybe the potential of vampires?
+Romania is one of the most affordable destinations in Eastern Europe/ We like the off-the-beaten-path vibe of Romania… and maybe the potential of vampires?
 Just kidding.

-Romania is considered a ‘good deal’ for backpacking, where $40 a day will get you pretty far on some comfortable essentials, and where $100 and upward would get you excess and luxury.
+Romania is considered a ‘good deal’ for backpacking, where $40 a day will get you pretty far on some comfortable essentials.
+In Romania, $100 and upward would get you excess and luxury.
 Not bad, right?

-Romania is BIG, so it would require some research in finding out the best parts to visit, but we’re drawn in by the glorious amounts of nature, culture we’ve never experienced and architecture.
+Romania is BIG, so it would require some research in finding out the best parts to visit.
+We’re drawn in by the glorious amounts of nature, culture we’ve never experienced and architecture.
 Given its safety index factor, this is an ideal solo travel destination for anyone adventurous.

 ✈️ When to go: May, June, July, September